aphalo/ggpp/README.md

 The statistics `stat_quadrant_counts()` and `stat_panel_counts()` make
 it easy to annotate plots with the number of observations.

+`stat_functions()` is similar to statistic `stat_function()` from ‘ggplot2’ but accepts a list of function definitions mapped to the `y` aesthetic, providing the sane flexibility in relation to grouping and facets as statistics accepting `numeric` vectors mapped to the `y` aesthetic.

 | Statistic | Main use | Usual geometries | Most used with | Compute function |
 |----|----|----|----|----|